-During the financial year, the Responsible Entity and the Former Responsible Entity, as applicable, incurred certain expenses on behalf of the Scheme.
-Other expenses incurred by the Responsible Entity and the Former Responsible Entity may be reimbursable from the Scheme to the Responsible Entity and the Former Responsible Entity in accordance with the Scheme's Constitution and other governing documents, as applicable.
+During the financial year, the Responsible Entity incurred certain expenses on behalf of the Scheme.
+Other expenses incurred by the Responsible Entity may be reimbursable from the Scheme to the Responsible Entity in accordance with the Scheme's Constitution and other governing documents, as applicable.

-(c) Key Management Personnel
+(d) Key Management Personnel